-English: Creative WritingOffered by: Languages, Literatures, Culture and Writing
+English: Creative WritingOffered by: Languages, Literatures, Cultures, and Writing

 Slippery Rock University's Creative Writing major provides students with a complete and in-depth education in many different genres.
 Our program gives you the opportunity to try your hand at poetry, fiction, creative non-fiction, and more.
 If you have a passion for the written word, SRU's creative writing major is for you.